vtortola/RedisClient/README.md

     await channel.ExecuteAsync("incr mykey").ConfigureAwait(false);
 }
 ```
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is possible to execute multiple commands per execution splitting them with line breaks.
-Commands are pipelined to the same connection.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is possible to execute multiple statements per command, splitting them with line breaks.
+Statements are pipelined to the same connection (but still they may be interpolated with other commands by Redis, using `MULTI` if you want to avoid it).

 ```cs
 using (var channel = _client.CreateChannel())